topStrip1

 • Mental health disorders: Substance Use Disorder, Narcissistic Personality Disorder, Antisocial personality disorder, and Borderline Personality Disorder are correlated with higher levels of manipulation.

+Whatever their reason for manipulating, it’s important to remember that it is not your job to fix them.
+Love can be a powerful motivator for positive change, but love alone cannot heal mental health issues or stop someone from being manipulated.
 So if you love someone who is manipulating you, ask yourself: Are they serious about changing?
 Are they willing to put in the work to heal their inner wounds and stop manipulating?
 Am I at risk for emotional, physical, or mental harm?

 If you think you might be at risk for emotional or physical abuse, put distance between yourself and the person manipulating you.
 If you’ve confronted them about their behavior and they seem honest in their desire to change, make sure you have strict boundaries in place and hold them accountable.

-What to do when you’re being manipulated
+What should you do when you are being manipulated?

 If you think you’re being manipulated, you might be overwhelmed.
 What do you do now?
 Here are some steps you can follow: